jad-rodriguez/Battleship/README.md

-# React boilerplate
+# Battleship Game

-Contains the essence of a react component
+Using React and JavaScipt

 ## Getting started